FooBarShebang/math_extra_lib/Documentation/Design/DE001_polynomials.md

 For a polynomial $P(x) = \sum_{i=0}^{N}{a_i*x^i}$ the *first derivative* is $\frac{dP(x)}{dx} = \sum_{i=1}^{N}{a_i*i*x^{i-1}}$.
 Recursively, the K-th derivative $(K<N)$ is $\frac{d^K P(x)}{dx^K} = \sum_{i=K}^{N}{\left( a_i*x^{i-K} * \prod_{j=0}^{K-1}{(i-j)}\right)}$.
 Finally, the first anti-derivative is $\int{P(x)} = const + \sum_{i=0}^{N}{\frac{a_i}{i+1}*x^{i+1}}$, where the constant of the indefinte integral becomes a new free coefficient (zero-th power), and it can be chosen arbitrary, even being zero.

+A ratio of two polynomials is also known as a *rational function*, which is often used for approximation of some functions that cannot be expressed in simple analytical form.
+The rational functions are especially useful in the cases than the functions to be approximated show assymptotical behaviour, which cannot be achieved with a single polynomial approximation.
+Therefore, the polynomials used as the divident and divisor must result in a non-zero residual.

 ## Design of the implementation

 The described arithmetics can be implemented using the standard Python arithmetics operators by implementing the *magical* methods of a class representing a polynomial: